What is earnest money?

 The down payment is what you agree to pay the lender at closing, per the terms of your loan.
 This payment and other provisions of the loan — like how much you can put down on the house, monthly payments, and interest rate — are arranged with the lender during the loan pre-approval process.

-Usually, if you end up purchasing the home, earnest money will be applied toward your down payment – but the two are distinct and don’t necessarily interact.
+Usually, if you end up purchasing the home, the earnest money is applied toward your down payment — but the two are distinct and don’t necessarily interact.

 Who keeps earnest money?